 Joint Meritorious Unit Award

-Meritorious Unit Award
+Meritorious Unit Award with oak leaf cluster

 Combat Readiness Medal with three oak leaf clusters